What is Project Management? Definition, Types & Examples

 Our content and product recommendations are editorially independent.
 We may make money when you click links to our partners.
 Learn more in our Editorial & Advertising Policy.

-Project Management is the application of specific knowledge, skills, methodologies, and techniques aimed at achieving specific and measurable project goals, including, ultimately, successful project completion.
-It differs from general “management” because project management relates directly to the goals and time-bound objectives achieved within the scope of a project itself, on a limited timeline, rather than an ongoing one.
+• Project management differs from general management in that it relates directly to the goals and time-bound objectives achieved within the scope of a project itself, on a limited timeline, rather than an ongoing one.

 Featured Partners